Skip to main content

 Program Structure

-Preceptor-Directed Program is Designed to
+Preceptor-Directed Program is Designed to:

-• foster experiential learning
+• Foster independence and experiential learning

-Structure
+Structure Includes:

 Program Locations